Data Practices Policies

 Each government entity is required to have two policies about access to government data.

-IPAD developed a worksheet to help create the policies.
+Entities may use this worksheet to help create the policies.

 A government entity is required to create a document that identifies and describes any private or confidential data maintained by the entity.
 The Department of Administration's Data Inventory meets this requirement.